LLNL/maestrowf/docs/Maestro/tutorials.md

 We now have per parameter set post processing steps that extract data from each individual simulation, using the `$(run-lulesh.workspace)` token to reach back into the individual simulation step workspaces to get the generated logs to process.
 The `lulesh_sim_post.py` processing script expects a path to a lulesh log file, and this `$(run-lulesh.workspace)` token gets expanded to that path and injected into the concrete bash script by Maestro, easing the burden of managing where everything is located.

 This new `lulesh-post` step introduces the `depends: [run-lulesh]` key to indicate that this step will not run until the `run-lulesh` step with the same parameter set has finish.
 The `study-report` uses a similar mechanism, but with a tweak to the `depends` key such that it requires all parameter combinations of the `lulesh-post` steps to finish before running using the syntax `depends: [lulesh-post_*]`.
-Those simple additions to the spec result in the new workflow topology:
+Those simple additions to the spec tell Maestro to construct the workflow topology shown below when invoking `maestro run`:

 ``` mermaid
 flowchart TD;